openmrs/openmrs-module-mamba-etl/README.md

 ## **Purpose of this module**

-The purpose of the `openmrs-module-ohri-mamba` is to demonstrate the use of the MambaETL core module `openmrs-module-ohri-mamba-core` which is found [here](https://github.com/UCSF-IGHS/openmrs-module-mamba-core).
+The purpose of the `openmrs-module-mamba-etl` is to demonstrate the use of the MambaETL core module `openmrs-module-mamba-core` which is found [here](https://github.com/UCSF-IGHS/openmrs-module-mamba-core).
 This module uses [v1.0.0](https://github.com/UCSF-IGHS/openmrs-module-mamba-core/releases) of MambaETL.